Pylons/pyramid/docs/narr/threadlocals.rst

 be an appropriate place to use the ``get_current_request`` function.

 Use of the ``get_current_registry`` function should be limited to testing scenarios.
-The registry created by ``repoze.bfg.testing.setUp`` when you do not pass one in is available to you via this API.
+The registry made current by use of a Configurator's ``begin`` method during a test (or pre-1.2a6, via ``repoze.bfg.testing.setUp``) when you do not pass one in is available to you via this API.